StackVista/stackstate-docs/setup/agent/windows.md

 ### Log files

-Logs for the subsystems are in the following files:
+Logs for the Agent subsystems can be found in the following files:

 * `C:\ProgramData\StackState\logs\agent.log`
 * `C:\ProgramData\StackState\logs\process-agent.log`

+### Set log level

+By default, the log level of the Agent is set to `INFO`.
+To assist in troubleshooting, the Agent log level can be set to `DEBUG`.
+This will enable verbose logging and all errors encountered will be reported in the Agent log files.

+To set the log level to `DEBUG` for an Agent running on Windows:

+1. TODO

 ### Support knowledge base